fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `auth_jwt_key`

 The [JWT](https://jwt.io/) key to use when signing and validating session keys.
-If this value is not specified the Kolide server will fail to start and a randomly generated key will be provided for use.
+If this value is not specified the Fleet server will fail to start and a randomly generated key will be provided for use.

 - Default value: None
 - Environment variable: `KOLIDE_AUTH_JWT_KEY`